Analysis | The Staggering Dollar Figures Fueling Campaign 2020

 1. Aren’t there limits on political money in the U.S.?

-Yes, but, crucially, they don’t apply to rich candidates who bankroll their own campaigns.
-And two billionaires, former New York City Mayor Michael Bloomberg and former hedge fund manager Tom Steyer, are spending lavishly in their bids to become the Democratic Party’s nominee to challenge President Donald Trump, a billionaire himself.
-(Bloomberg is the founder and majority owner of Bloomberg LP, the parent company of Bloomberg News.)
+Yes, but, crucially, they don’t apply to candidates who bankroll their own campaigns.
+Two billionaires -- former hedge fund manager Tom Steyer and former New York City Mayor Michael Bloomberg -- have spent heavily in a bid to become the Democratic Party’s nominee.
+(Steyer dropped out on Feb.
+29. Bloomberg is the founder and majority owner of Bloomberg LP, the parent company of Bloomberg News.)
 Clear limits do apply to how much individual Americans can donate to campaigns, political parties and the political action committees that support or oppose candidates on behalf of business, labor or ideological interests.
 Candidates can raise no more than $2,800 per election from each donor.

 2. Have rich candidates always been free to spend as much as they want?